Last updated: March 30, 2026

 Alcohol Withdrawal

 Alcohol withdrawal occurs within 6-12 hours after the last drink.
-Withdrawal syptoms is what drives people to continue drinking.
+Withdrawal symptoms are what drive people to continue drinking.
 It may not be a severe illness.
-Withdrawal can lead to Delirium Tremens (DTs) which has a mortality rate of 5-15%.
+Withdrawal can lead to Delirium Tremens (DTs), which has a mortality rate of 5-15%.
 Withdrawal should be managed acutely to prevent progression to Wernicke-Korsakoff (permanent brain damage and amnesia)

 Alcohol withdrawal